GTK-lab/introNGS/_episodes/02-bowtie.md

 >
 > Download the fasta file containing the human genome.
 Thereafter, create the *bowtie2* index files.
 This can take sometime, so be patient with it.
 {: .challenge}

+> ## A note on index variables
+>
+> In the previous class, you have been introduced to the concept of an environment variable.
+It happens that one can specify the location of *bowtie2* index files using the environment variable `BOWTIE2_INDEXES` (for *bowtie*, it will be `BOWTIE_INDEXES`).
+What is commonly done is the following:
+> 1. Create a folder for storing the index files.
+> 2. Create the index files in the designated folder.
+> 3. Use `export BOWTIE2_INDEXES=<path>` to export the environment variable.
+>
+> The advantage of so-doing is that you do not need to type the whole path name when you run `bowtie2` later on.
+Also, it allows us to maintain a more tidy file directory structure as we can store the indexes at different folders instead of having everything in the `Downloads` folder.

 ## Aligning reads to the reference genome
 While `bowtie2-build` works hard to build the index files (this can take up to 15 minutes), we will discuss the usage of `bowtie2` which is the workhorse of alignment.
 Typing `bowtie2 -h` will yield a **very long** page full of arguments that we can provide to `bowtie2` when we perform the alignment.